LogtalkDotOrg/logtalk.org/_pages/features.md

   toc: true
 ---

-Logtalk is a mature [open source](https://github.com/LogtalkDotOrg/logtalk3/blob/master/LICENSE.txt) object-oriented logic programming language that can use most Prolog implementations as a backend compiler.
+Logtalk is a  *declarative object-oriented logic programming language* that can use most Prolog implementations as a backend compiler.
 It provides code encapsulation and code reuses features for programming in the large.
 It doesn\'t provide, or attempt to bring to Prolog, any notion of mutable state that is not already available in plain Prolog or with Prolog modules.
-Logtalk main features
+Logtalk main features include:
-are:

 ### Protocols (interfaces)